elastio/bon/website/src/guide/patterns/optional-generic-members.md

 # Optional Generic Members

 Generic type parameters, `impl Trait` or const generics used exclusively in optional members break type inference.
-This is mostly relevant to `fn`-based builders.

 This problem becomes visible when you skip setting an optional member.